Amazon Prime Day 2 is here – shop the best deals now

 Best Amazon Prime Day deals: Pre-Black Friday offers on AirPods, Xbox, Ninja and more

-Welcome to your cheat sheet to the sale, with the top discounts across the board, from deep fryers to Xbox series S consoles
+Welcome to your cheat sheet to the sale, with the top discounts across the board, from laptops to dishwasher tablets

 The wait is over.
 Amazon’s second Prime Day event of the year – officially called the Prime Early Access Sale – is here.